Click to go HOME

 663

-Automatic Dialer - wired for headset use, has 242-type amp, jack in back and turnswitch for ON/OFF control.
+Automatic Dialer - wired for headset use, has 242-type amp, jack on the left side and turnswitch for ON/OFF control.
+Requires a low voltage external power supply for operation.

 -